PoojaKumari07/LoanPayCheck/README.md

 #FEATURS
 <br>
-For this project we will be exploring publicly available data from LendingClub.com.
+For this project we explored publicly available data from LendingClub.com.
 Lending Club connects people who need money (borrowers) with people who have money (investors).
-Hopefully, as an investor we would want to invest in people who showed a profile of having a high probability of paying us back.
+Hopefully, as an investor anyone would want to invest in people who showed a profile of having a high probability of paying them back.
 This model will predict whether he or she will pay back our loan or not.
 <br>
-We will use lending data from 2007-2010 and be trying to classify and predict whether or not the borrower paid back their loan in full.
+We useed lending data from 2007-2010 and be trying to classify and predict whether or not the borrower paid back their loan in full.
 <br>
 <br>
 <br>